Letter from the Editor: Closing Thoughts on “Monsters We Made”

 8. Done!

 You’ll hear from us in about four weeks.
-In the meantime, whitelist duosuma.com in your email so our responses don’t vanish into the spam void.
+In the meantime, allowlist duosuma.com in your email so our responses don’t vanish into the spam void.
 You can check on the status of your submission on your Duosuma Submissions page.

 While you wait, add our upcoming challenges to your calendar, and follow us on Instagram and Facebook.

-Pieces that Inspire Us
+Pieces that Inspire Us and Won’t Let Go

 At Glossy Planet, we want to publish work that makes us stop and feel something—but what does that actually mean, and what different forms can that take?
 Here is a collection of work across genres that interact with narrative, form, and genre in ways that lingered with us after reading.